9 Common Mistakes People Make When They Are Charged With A Crime And How To Avoid Them

 you lawyer he can do a better job at protecting your interests.

-need to be protected from the moment a person is arrested.
+attach and need to be protected from the moment a person is arrested.
 It is never too early to hire a criminal defense lawyer.

 9. Choosing a lawyer who is not experienced in criminal law or with handling criminal trials - Criminal charges can have a